-4 Electrical Installation and Testing
+5 Electrical Installation and Testing

-The following are the main steps to electrically install the EZ-SCREEN LP components and interface with the guarded machine.
+The following are the main steps to electrically install the EZ-SCREEN LP Basic components and interface with the guarded machine.

-WARNING: Read this Section Carefully Before Installing the System

-If all mounting, installation, interfacing, and checkout procedures are not followed properly, the Banner device cannot provide the protection for which it was designed.
-The user has the responsibility to ensure that all local, state, and national laws, rules, codes, or regulations relating to the installation and use of this control system in any particular application are satisfied.
-Ensure that all legal requirements have been met and that all technical installation and maintenance instructions contained in this manual are followed.

-The user has the sole responsibility to ensure that this Banner device is installed and interfaced to the guarded machine by Qualified Persons5, in accordance with this manual and applicable safety regulations.

-- 1. Routing cordsets and making initial electrical connections (see Routing Cordsets on page 27 and Initial Electrical Connections on page 28). - 2.
-Apply power to each emitter/receiver pair (see Initial Electrical Connections on page 28). - 3.
-Perform an Initial Checkout Procedure (see Initial Checkout Procedure on page 28). - 4.
-Make all electrical interface connections to the guarded machine (see Electrical Connections to the Guarded Machine on page 32). - 5.
-Perform a commissioning checkout procedure (see Commissioning Checkout on page 35).
+- · Read this Section Carefully Before Installing the System - · Failure to follow these instructions could result in serious injury or death. - If all mounting, installation, interfacing, and checkout procedures are not followed properly, this Banner Engineering Corp. device cannot provide the protection for which it was designed. - The user is responsible for ensuring that all local, state, and national laws, rules, codes, or regulations relating to the installation and use of this control system in any particular application are satisfied.
+Ensure that all legal requirements have been met and that all technical installation and maintenance instructions contained in this manual are followed. - The user has the sole responsibility to ensure that this Banner Engineering Corp. device is installed and interfaced to the guarded machine by Qualified Persons, in accordance with this manual and applicable safety regulations.
+A Qualified person is a person who, by possession of a recognized degree or certificate of professional training, or who, by extensive knowledge, training and experience, has successfully demonstrated the ability to solve problems relating to the subject matter and work. - 1.
+Routing cordsets and making initial electrical connections (see Routing Cordsets on page 32 and Initial Electrical Connections on page 33). - 2.
+Apply power to each emitter/receiver pair (see Initial Electrical Connections on page 33). - 3.
+Perform an Initial Checkout Procedure (see Initial Checkout Procedure on page 33). - 4.
+Make all electrical interface connections to the guarded machine (see Electrical Connections to the Guarded Machine on page 37). - 5.
+Perform a commissioning checkout procedure (see Commissioning Checkout on page 40).

-4.1 Routing Cordsets
+5.1 Routing Cordsets

-Attach the required cordsets to the sensors, and route the sensor cables to the junction box, electrical panel, or other enclosure in which the interface module, the redundant mechanically linked interposing relays, FSDs, or other safety-related parts of the control system are located.
+Attach the required cordsets to the sensors, and route the sensor cordsets to the junction box, electrical panel, or other enclosure in which the interface module, the redundant mechanically linked interposing relays, FSDs, or other safety-related parts of the control system are located.
 This must be done per local wiring code for low-voltage dc control cables and may require installation of electrical conduit.
-See Cordsets on page 49 for selection of Banner supplied cables.
+See Accessories on page 47 for selection of Banner supplied cables.